 Content is for informational purposes only and is not intended to provide legal or financial advice.
 The views and opinions expressed do not necessarily represent the views and opinions of WesBanco.

 While we hope you find this content useful, it is only intended to serve as a starting point.
 Your next step is to speak with a qualified, licensed professional who can provide advice tailored to your individual circumstances.
 Nothing in this article, nor in any associated resources, should be construed as financial or legal advice.
 Furthermore, while we have made good faith efforts to ensure that the information presented was correct as of the date the content was prepared, we are unable to guarantee that it remains accurate today.

 Neither Strategy Academy nor its sponsoring partners make any warranties or representations as to the accuracy, applicability, completeness, or suitability for any particular purpose of the information contained herein.
-Banzai and its sponsoring partners expressly disclaim any liability arising from the use or misuse of these materials and, by visiting this site, you agree to release Banzai and its sponsoring partners from any such liability.
+Strategy Academy and its sponsoring partners expressly disclaim any liability arising from the use or misuse of these materials and, by visiting this site, you agree to release Strategy Academy and its sponsoring partners from any such liability.
 Do not rely upon the information provided in this content when making decisions regarding financial or legal matters without first consulting with a qualified, licensed professional.